 IMPACT North East

 We work closely with IMPACT North East.
-This partnership will enable us to enhance the support we can offer to our families, and will also allow us to put in place some additional support - in school - for classes and for individual children.
+This partnership enables us to enhance the support we can offer to our families, and will also allow us to put in place some additional support - in school - for classes and for individual children.

 The information below was supplied by IMPACT (and click here for a PDF version):

 What is I.M.P.A.C.T Northeast, and what difference can we make in your child’s school?

 I.M.P.A.C.T Northeast CIC is a local not for profit organisation working in Sunderland schools, and within the local community, to improve the social and emotional wellbeing of children.
 We support children so that they feel more confident about themselves which in turn helps them to cope with the everyday challenges they face as well as the more significant difficulties that can crop up from time to time.
 This support – ultimately – will help children to feel more settled in school, and will enable them to learn more easily.
 We hope that the support we offer can result in less worry for both children and their parents.

 I.M.P.A.C.T Northeast staff work with children one-to-one and in small groups, offering regular time-tabled support for those who will benefit most.
 Sometimes, children face issues around friendships, and of course difficulties can occur outside of school which – in turn – impact within school.
 Before we see children we have a meeting with parents and carers to ensure you are happy for your child to attend sessions.
 This meeting is important, because it allows us to show families that we want to work with them and that they are an important part of the process.